 And, if you have any experience in advertising, you may already know how hard it is to target a generic buyer.

-If you sell dash-cams and if you target all the car owners in the US, it will be too broad.
+For example, if you sell dash-cams and if you target all the car owners in the US, it will be too broad.
 Not every car owner would need a dash-cam.
 If you target all of them, you are basically wasting your ad budget.

 So, always start with well-defined and narrow target markets and audiences.
 So, you can create an awesome marketing campaign that will genuinely address those individuals, who would definitely buy from you, just because, your products and advertisements will be trailer-made for them.